0xcert/framework/docs/connectors/ethereum-api.md

 ### DynamicActionsOrder

-This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update, setting user abilities and destorying assets.
+This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update, setting user abilities, and destroying assets.
-Participants (signers) are defined but the last one is not defined meaning anyone with the order and signatures from other participants can perform the order and by doing so becomes the last "unknown" participant.
+All participants (signers) except for the last one are defined.
+This means that any participant with the order and signatures from other participants can perform the order and, by doing so, becomes the last "unknown" participant.

 | Argument | Description
 |-|-
 | actions | [required] An `array` of [dynamic actions order action objects](#actions order-actions).
-| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
+| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed anymore.
 | kind | [required] An `integer` number that equals to `OrderKind.DYNAMIC_ACTIONS_ORDER`.
 | seed | [required] An `integer` number representing a unique order number.
 | signers | [required] A `string[]` representing order signers.

 ### FixedActionsOrder

-This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update, setting user abilities and destorying assets.
+This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update, setting user abilities, and destroying assets.
-All participants(signers) have to be known beforehand and the last defined signer can peform the order (his signature is not needed since he is the one performing the order).
+All participants (signers) have to be known beforehand, and the last defined signer can peform the order (the last signer's signature is not needed since he is the one performing the order).

 | Argument | Description
 |-|-
 | actions | [required] An `array` of [fixed actions order action objects](#actions order-actions).
-| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
+| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed anymore.
 | kind | [required] An `integer` number that equals to `OrderKind.FIXED_ACTIONS_ORDER`.
 | seed | [required] An `integer` number representing a unique order number.
 | signers | [required] A `string[]` representing order signers.

 ### SignedDynamicActionsOrder

-This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update, setting user abilities and destorying assets.
+This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update, setting user abilities, and destroying assets.
-Participants (signers) are defined but the last one is not defined meaning anyone can provide the last signature and by doing so becomes the last participant.
-Anyone that has all of the signatures is able to perform the order.
+All participants (signers) except for the last one are defined.
+This means that any participant can provide the last signature and, by doing so, becomes the last participant.
+Any participant with all the signatures is able to perform the order.

 | Argument | Description
 |-|-
 | actions | [required] An `array` of [dynamic actions order action objects](#actions order-actions).
-| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
+| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed anymore.
 | kind | [required] An `integer` number that equals to `OrderKind.SIGNED_DYNAMIC_ACTIONS_ORDER`.
 | seed | [required] An `integer` number representing a unique order number.
 | signers | [required] A `string[]` representing order signers.

 ### SignedFixedActionsOrder

-This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update, setting user abilities and destorying assets.
+This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update, setting user abilities, and destroying assets.
-All participants(signers) have to be known beforehand and with all signatures provided anyone can perform the order.
+All participants (signers) have to be known beforehand, and any participant with all signatures provided can perform the order.

 | Argument | Description
 |-|-
 | actions | [required] An `array` of [fixed actions order action objects](#actions order-actions).
-| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
+| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed anymore.
 | kind | [required] An `integer` number that equals to `OrderKind.SIGNED_FIXED_ACTIONS_ORDER`.
 | seed | [required] An `integer` number representing a unique order number.
 | signers | [required] A `string[]` representing order signers.